 Another reason for water collecting in your basement may have to do with draining.
 After a heavy storm, the water should drain away from your house.
 However, sometimes this doesn’t happen and rainwater will drain into your basement.
 If you notice a problem with drainage, try and get it resolved.

 Your indoor plumbing systems may be the cause of water damage at some point.
 This can come from pipes and appliances.
 You should make it a habit to check dishwashers, washers, and hoses every year.
 Cracks or leaks can quickly lead to water damage.
 There is also the option of putting in a leak-monitor, which would shut off your water system if a leak is detected.
 The seals around your shower or bathtub can also deteriorate.
 Make sure to check them regularly, and reseal if needed.

 Whenever you go on vacation, make sure to get the water that runs to your washing machine cut off.
 It is common for this water supply to cause issues, and if you’re on vacation you won’t be there to notice it.
 In addition, make sure not to leave the house while your dishwasher or washing machine is running.
 If an issue arises, areas of your house can flood quite quickly.
 An emergency pressure release valve might also be a good idea.
 Any increased pressure on your pipes could make them burst, but installing a release valve will protect against it.

 It is important to note that water damage can still happen.
 No matter how cautious and proactive you are, accidents come up.
 A bad storm or busted pipe could lead to flooding.
-In an event like that, SERVPRO of Ravenswood.
-You can call us at any time, day or night, and they will rush over to repair any water damage.
+In an event like that, reach out to SERVPRO.
+You can call us at any time, day or night, 773-878-5200.